garystafford/streaming-sales-generator/README.md

   ingredients, etc.
 * ❏ Add hours of operation (e.g., Monday 8AM - 8PM), which impact when sales can be made
 * ❏ Add semi-random sales volume variability based on day and time of day (e.g., Friday evening vs. Monday morning)
-* ❏ Add positive and negative sales anomalies variable, such as a winter storm, power outage, or marketing promotion
+* ❏ Add positive and negative sales anomalies variable, such as a winter storm, power outage, or successful marketing promotion
 * ❏ Add supply change issues variable that could impact availability of certain products (zero inventory/lost sales)

 ---